-When your PCP or other provider gives you a prescription for medicine (drugs), you will need to get your medicine at one of the pharmacies listed in the Presbyterian Centennial Care Provider Directory.
+When your PCP or other provider gives you a prescription for medicine (drugs), you will need to get your medicine at one of the pharmacies listed in

+Call Presbyterian Customer Service Center: Monday-Friday, 8 a.m. to 6 p.m.
+Closed on weekends and holidays the Presbyterian Centennial Care Provider Directory.
 We want to let you know that these are the only pharmacies where you can get your covered medicines.